Nondegenerate neck pinches along the mean curvature flow: Proof of the main results

-In this section we will prove Theorem~\ref{thm:main}, first proving a local version of the result.
+In this section we will prove Theorems~\ref{thm:main} and \ref{thm:surgery}, first proving a result that locally perturbs away degenerate singularities.
 Recall that we are considering a mean curvature flow $S_t \subset \mathbb{R}^3$ of compact surfaces which encounters only spherical and cylindrical singularities.
-We let $T_1 > 0$ be the first singular time, and we will consider flows $L_t$ such that $L_{-1}$ is a suitable rescaling, translation and rotation of $S_{t_0}$ with $t_0 < T_1$ close to $T_1$.
-Without loss of generality we can assume that $S_t$ is connected, and there are no spherical singularities at time $T_1$, since otherwise the flow would disappear into a point.
+Recall that we can define $S_t$ for all $t \geq 0$ as a weak flow, for instance as a level set flow or Brakke flow.
+By Choi-Haslhofer-Hershkovits~\cite{CHH22} and Hershkovits-White~\cite{HW19} the different weak formulations of the flow coincide in our setting, and are non-fattening.

+In the arguments later, we will need to consider small perturbations of the flow $S_t$ on different time intervals $[a,b]$.
+When we say that a certain result holds for flows $S_t'$ on $[a,b]$ that are sufficiently close to $S_t$, this means that if $S^i_t$ is a sequence of unit regular, cyclic, integral Brakke flows converging weakly to $S_t$ on $[a,b]$, then the result holds for sufficiently large $i$.
+Note that this could be quantified by metrizing the weak convergence of Brakke flows.
+Below we will also have a further perturbation $S''_t$ of $S'_t$, and we will use barriers to control $S''_t$ as a graph over $S'_t$.

-As a preliminary step we will build suitable barrier flows in order to control the behavior of perturbations of such flows $L_t$ near cylindrical singularities.
+As a preliminary step we will build suitable barrier flows in order to control the behavior of flows close to $S_t$.
 If the flow $S_t$ were assumed to be mean convex, then we could consider time translated solutions $S_{t\pm \epsilon}$, which could serve as barriers on the two sides of $S_t$.
 In general we will use the fact that by the work of Choi-Haslhofer-Hershkovits~\cite{CHH22} the flow is mean convex, for suitable orientations, near any cylindrical singularity.
-Away from the cylindrical singularities the flow is smooth, so we can construct barriers as graphs, and we will combine these with suitable time translations near the cylindrical singularities.
+Away from the cylindrical singularities the flow is smooth, so we can construct barriers as graphs, and we will combine these with suitable time translations near the singularities.
 This is related to the method used by Hershkovits-White~\cite{HW19} to prove uniqueness of the flow through mean convex singularities.